 Getting there: JR Mitake station is the nearest, and from there, you can take a 10-minute bus to Takimoto cable car that will take you halfway up the mountain.

 Mt.
 Mito is a picturesque and relatively easy hiking spot to enjoy with the family.
 After taking a bus from Musashi Itsukaichi Station, enter at the Tokyo Citizen’s Forest Museum to begin your walk.
 The loop hike around Mt.
-Mito takes around three and a half hours and passes by the high 33 metre Mito no Otaki Fall, accessible by a suspension bridge.
+Mito takes around three and a half hours and passes by the high 33 meter Mito no Otaki Fall, accessible by a suspension bridge.
 The summit is a great place to pull out the picnic and enjoy lunch with a view.

-With some steep climbs, bridges, easyish terrain and views of Mt.
+With some steep climbs, bridges, easyish terrain, and views of Mt.
 Fuji, Mt.
-Mitsutoge offers quite a bit of variety along its six hour path.
-One of the more interesting sites is the ’88 Buddhas’ statues all clad in red when you near the summit (although there are only 81 remaining).
+Mitsutoge offers quite a bit of variety along its six-hour path.
+One of the more interesting sites is the ’88 Buddhas’ statues, all clad in red when you near the summit (although there are only 81 remaining).